-Hysterectomy with or without removal of the ovaries is for women who do not desire fertility or for women for whom conservative surgery has failed.
+Hysterectomy with removal of the ovaries can be performed for women who do not desire fertility or for women for whom conservative surgery has not been sufficient to manage the pain.
 Of all of the methods to treat endometriosis, a hysterectomy with removal of both ovaries results in the best long-term pain control.
-If the ovaries are preserved, the chance that symptoms will return is six times higher than if they are removed.
+If the ovaries are not removed, the chance that symptoms will return is six times higher than if they are removed.
 Hysterectomy will cure adenomyosis, a form of endometriosis that is in the wall of the uterus.

 Conservative surgery preserves the uterus, tubes and ovaries as much as possible.
 Surgery is focused on removing endometriosis and improving symptoms.
 This is usually done for women who are not yet finished with childbearing or who have a milder form of the disease.
 Conservative surgery improves pain (80 percent of women reported improvement in their symptoms six months after surgery), but it does not cure endometriosis.
 Forty to 80 percent of women will have a recurrence of pain within two years of surgery.
 Following conservative surgery with medical management can help extend the length of pain control.